harshitpaunikar1/onprem-vision-inference-pipeline/.github/project-buildup-history.md

 - Task summary: Ended up revisiting this in the evening — pushed a config tweak after noticing the wrong default param was being used.
 - Deliverable: Good enough to not be embarrassing.
+## 2024-07-26 - Day 10: Artifacts

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to create diagrams, screenshots, or examples that explain the system quickly so the final result looked a bit more complete.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+A lot of the work here was really about workflow thinking, not just screens or files.
+- Deliverable: Ended the day with support artifacts in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.